stonepros/stone/doc/dev/developer_guide/tests-integration-tests.rst

 are combined (via the special file ``%``) with the `msgr directory
 <https://github.com/ceph/ceph/tree/master/qa/suites/rados/basic/msgr>`_

-All integration tests are required to be run before a Ceph release is published.
+All integration tests are required to be run before a Stone release is published.
 When merely verifying whether a contribution can be merged without risking a trivial regression, it is enough to run a subset.
 The ``--subset`` option can be used to reduce the number of tests that are triggered.
 For